andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/00-norway_bound.md

 I look up from my book and see my good ol friend Zach looking down at me with a quizzical gaze.

+"Are you on this flight to New YorK?"

+"Yeah, are you?"

-"What the hell are you doing here?
-I saw you from across the terminal and thought no way in hell I run into him two days in a row"
+"Yeah... what the hell, I saw you from across the terminal and thought there's no way I run into you two days in a row"

-Yesterday I bumped into Zach as he was walking his dog through the neighborhood on my homestretch of run club.

-"Are you on this flight to NYC?"

-"Yeah, I'm heading up to the city to spend a few days with my cousin before flying out to Norway"
+"I guess it's your lucky day, where are you going in the city?"

+"Brooklyn.
+Bed Stuy.
+You?"

+"Crown Heights"

+"Wanna split cab?"

+"Hell of a deal"

+I ran into Zach yesterday while he was out walking his dog and I was out running a few miles to justify a beer after this week's run club Wednesday.
+I ran into him today on his way to spend some time with friends in NYC before his cousin's wedding in Boston.
+He lived in New York for 7 years before succumbing to the green throated call of the Northern Carolina trees.

 "Oh damn, Norway?"